emer/axon/Rubicon.md

 ## Non-reward Non-responding

 A major challenge for VSPatch is extinguishing the prediction on non-reward trials leading up to an expected reward trial.
-Various attempts to alter the learning rates etc affected the ability to match the target value, so now we are just using a threshold _that applies on the exported global DA value_ for small non-reward VSPatch values.
-Critically, the VSPatch itself learns based on `VSPatchPosRPE` based on the non-thresholded value, so it still drives learning.
+Various experiments that altered the learning rates etc impaired the ability to accurately match the target value, so now we are just using a threshold _that applies on the exported global DA value_ for small non-reward VSPatch values (i.e., if VSPatch is 0.1 or lower on a non-reward trial, the DA value is 0).
+Critically, the VSPatch itself learns based on the global `VSPatchPosRPE` value, which is computed on the non-thresholded value, so it still drives learning to push the prediction downward, which does eventually happen over time.

+Biologically, this would require a subpopulation of VTA neurons that project to the VSPatch neurons, that have less of a threshold in their response from LHb dipping inputs that the VSPatch drives.

 # Negative USs and Costs